Lust, Greed and Glory

 The pyramid below taken from a Psychology Today article shows the only 5 fears we all share:

 Ego Death is at the top of the list.
 But what does 'Ego Death' mean?

 "The fear of humiliation, shame, or any other mechanism of profound self-disapproval that threatens the loss of integrity of the self; the fear of the shattering or disintegration of one's constructed sense of lovability, capability, and worthiness."

 We're living in interesting times.
 The world is transforming before our eyes.
 If you are able to look beyond your comfort zone, you can see it all so clear.
 And there's more, oh—so much more!
 But this is probably enough for now.
-I'm always available if you have any questions or need to chat.

 There will be shifts, wars, laughs, cries—misunderstanding, separation, deaths, but growth will be the most prominent.